petersn/web-sploosh-kaboom/README.md

 Want to suggest feedback?
 Log an issue under the "Issues" tab.

-Want to discuss this tool further in depth?
-Join the [Linkus7 Discord](https://discord.gg/linkus7), and chat in the #sploosh-kaboom channel.

 ## Temporary Credit Page

 This is incomplete and just a random listing of those that have contributed in the #sploosh-kaboom channel: